bananajt/starter_architecture_flutter_firebase/README.md

 ![](media/time-tracker-screenshots.png)

-After signing in, users can view, create, edit and delete their jobs.
-For each job they can view, create, edit and delete the corresponding entries.
+After signing in, users can view, create, edit and delete their bananas.
+For each banana they can view, create, edit and delete the corresponding entries.

-A separate screen shows a daily breakdown of all jobs, hours worked and pay, along with the totals.
+A separate screen shows a daily breakdown of all bananas, hours worked and pay, along with the totals.

 All the data is persisted with Firestore, and is kept in sync across multiple devices.